 Step 1.
 Set up automated emails to be sent post purchase.
 These can either be to thank the customer for their purchase, ask for feedback, or drive traffic to social channels.
 Make sure a link is included in the email to direct customers toward the review section.

 Step 2.
 Use social channels to request Amazon reviews.
 Consumers following a business on social media have likely purchased from the business before or will have a positive opinion of the business.

 Step 3.
-Ask for reviews from users who reviewed similar products.
+Ask for online reviews from users who reviewed similar products.
 Similar to an online shopping experience, you can see 'customers who bought this item also bought,' as well as customers who view items.
-These are visible from the businesses product page.
+These are visible from the business's product page.